Failure of the simultaneous block diagonalization technique applied to complete and cluster synchronization of random networks: Application of the SBD technique to cluster synchronization

 \section{Application of the SBD technique to cluster synchronization}

-The problem of investigating the stability of cluster synchronous solutions in networks has attracted much attention in the last few years.
+The stability of cluster synchronous solutions in networks has attracted much attention in the last few years.
 A general equation for a network of coupled dynamical systems is the following,

 where the network connectivity is described by the adjacency matrix $A$, where $A_{ij}=A_{ji}>0$ if there is a connection between nodes $i$ and $j$ and $A_{ij}=A_{ji}=0$ otherwise.
 The function $\bH$ is the node-to-node coupling function.